-The Church has always recognized the benefits that came to Christianity during the reign of Constantine the Great and has established a special cult to honor him together with the one who guided him and was always close to him, Saint Empress Helena, his mother.
+The Church has consistently recognized the benefits that came to Christianity during the reign of Constantine the Great and has established a particular cult to honor him with the one who guided him and was always close to him, Saint Empress Helena, his mother.

 For her qualities, when she was about 20 years old, she was taken into marriage by the tribune Constantin Choir, going beyond the custom of taking a wife among poor girls.
 A year after the wedding, in 272, Constantine, the future emperor, was born.